Plus an instructors seminar on Sunday!

 Dan had a heart attack late last week and passed away last night.

 He introduced me to pressure point in the 80s by knocking me out with a Lung 1 & 2 strike.
-I was sold before my butt hit the…Continue
+I was sold before my butt hit the ground.
+He was generous with his knowledge and time…Continue

 Learning a martial art from scratch – basics, concepts, forms and vocabulary - is hard.
 But not as hard as herding butterflies.

 Testing for any rank requires a trust in the process, a high level of conditioning and overcoming nerves and doubt.
-It is hard, but not as hard as herding…Continue
+It is hard, but not as hard as herding butterflies.

 Added by Dave McNeill on February 17, 2018 at 6:13pm — No Comments